-The Update with Current Routines option [XTVR UPDATE] records the text of the routines indicated in the file used to maintain changes in routines.
+The Update with Current Routines [XTVR UPDATE] option records the text of the routines indicated in the file used to maintain changes in routines.
 Only the last version entered is kept intact; previous entries reflect only the changes in lines added or deleted to make the next version.
-This option records the current routine structure so that it can be compared with future versions of the routine using the Routine Compare - Current with Previous option [XTVR COMPARE].
+This option records the current routine structure so that it can be compared with future versions of the routine using the Routine Compare - Current with Previous [XTVR COMPARE] option.